 At The Foundry Home Goods we believe in beauty in utility, the powerful magic of creating a sense of place, and keeping our special spaces clean + bright using well-made, thoughtfully designed goods and tools.
 We also believe that we all have a marrow-deep responsibility to human dignity and environmental advocacy—that building a just, equitable, and secure future for our world and every single human in it is our great honor, privilege, and duty.

 We are listening.
 If you have any questions about our shop values, resources to share, or big ideas to discuss, we have a dedicated email just for that: [email protected].
 Feel free to drop us a line any time.

 We stand against all forms of racism.
 Black lives matter.
 We are deeply committed to action and accountability as we work together towards dismantling systemic oppression in our shop and world.

 We are working toward justice and aiming for grace.
 This list is not complete and the work is ongoing.

 Our teams: We are creating and implementing intentional hiring practices to build a diverse and inclusive team as we grow.
 We are committed to supporting mental health and safety for our staff and are building in mechanisms for healthy communication and active feedback to ensure a truly equitable, inclusive, and positive workspace.

 Our goods: We are actively expanding our network of makers and vendors of color.
 We are building and cultivating ongoing relationships to amplify Black voices and celebrate Black work.
-We are committing to the 15% pledge and hope to increase that number.
+We are committing to increase that number.
 If you know of a brand or maker we'd love, please let us know!.